Juniper/terraform-provider-mist/docs/data-sources/org_wlans.md

 Read-Only:

 - `dscp` (Number)
-- `dst_subnet` (String) subnet filter is not required but helps AP to only inspect certain traffic (thus reducing AP load)
+- `dst_subnet` (String) Subnet filter is not required but helps AP to only inspect certain traffic (thus reducing AP load)
-- `src_subnet` (String) subnet filter is not required but helps AP to only inspect certain traffic (thus reducing AP load)
+- `src_subnet` (String) Subnet filter is not required but helps AP to only inspect certain traffic (thus reducing AP load)

 <a id="nestedatt--org_wlans--app_qos--others"></a>